-53. Infants may be exposed to aluminium compounds through inhalation of dust, ingestion of soil and from the diet.
+53. Infants may be exposed to aluminium compounds through inhalation of particulate matter in the air and from the diet.
 Use of aluminium-containing cosmetic products is unlikely in this age group.
 The diet is likely to be the main source.